 He thought of human wants as finite.

-But in reality, our wants are never-ending.
+But in reality, our wishes are never-ending.

 There is no way to stop our minds from wanting things that give us pleasure.